Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

   - Abandon - releases the receiver's lock on the message allowing for the message to be received by other receivers.
   - Defer - defers the message from being received by normal means.
 In order to receive deferred messages, the sequence number of the message needs to be retained.
-  - DeadLetter - moves the message to the Dead Letter queue.
+  - Dead-letter - moves the message to the [dead-letter queue](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-dead-letter-queues).
 This will prevent the message from being received again.
-In order to receive messages from the Dead Letter queue, a receiver scoped to the Dead Letter queue is needed.
+In order to receive messages from the dead-letter queue, a receiver scoped to the dead-letter queue is needed.

 ### Send and receive from session enabled queues or topics